MacBook won't connect to Wi-Fi? How to fix it

 Reset the SMC and NVRAM on Intel Macs

-- Press the power button again to turn the device on.
+- Press the Power button normally to turn your MacBook back on.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.